 The marginal densities respectively distributions can be estimated using either parametric or non-parametric methods.
 Parametric estimation involves fitting predefined distributions such as a Lognormal or Beta distribution, while non-parametric methods, such as kernel density estimation (KDE), provide flexibility when the underlying distribution is unknown~\cite{parzen_estimation_1962, silverman_density_2018}.

 Estimating the dependencies among the random variables, represented by the GMC parameters $\Theta = \left\{ \alpha^{k}, \< \bm{\mu}^{k}, \< \Sigma^{k} \right\}_{k=1}^{K}$ is non-trivial.
-Neither it is possible to directly determine these from a empirical correlation matrix, like this is the case for Gaussian copulas.
-Nor the EM algorithm for GMM parameter estimation is directly applicable.
-The (log-)likelihood function \eqref{eq:ll} of GMCMs does not admit a closed analytical form, in particular because of function $\Psi^{-1}$ appearing in it.
+It is neither possible to directly determine these from an empirical correlation matrix, as is the case for Gaussian copulas, nor is the EM algorithm for GMM parameter estimation directly applicable.
+The (log-)likelihood function \eqref{eq:ll} of GMCMs does not admit a closed-form analytical expression, in particular because of the function $\Psi^{-1}$ appearing in it.
 Further, GMCMs suffer from an inherent issue of parameter non-identifiability.
 These challenges and structural properties have been previously examined by Tewari et al. \cite{tewari_parametric_2011, tewari_estimation_2023}.

 Thus, we estimated the GMC parameters using the maximum-a-priori (MAP) procedure, as proposed and implemented in \cite{tewari_estimation_2023}.
 The MAP estimates are calculated via numerical optimization, more precisely Stochastic Gradient Descent.
 Therefore, following \cite{tewari_estimation_2023}, we synthesize a GMCM as a transformed distribution using probabilistic programming languages.
 The base distribution (a GMM) undergoes two bijective mappings: first, marginal distribution functions $\Psi_j(\cdot)$ of the base GMM distribution, and second, quantile functions $F_j^{-1}(\cdot)$ of previously estimated marginal distributions.
 Consequently, the generative process of the GMCM can be specified as follows \cite{tewari_estimation_2023}: